hyperflow-wms/hyperflow-k8s-deployment/README.md

 ```

 The default configuration runs a small Montage workflow.
 To change this, configure workflow *worker container* in `hyperflow-engine-deployment.yml` and *data container* in `nfs-server.yml`.

-### Running without the data container
-If you do not have a data container, you can set up a container that downloads the data before running the workflow.
-More instructions coming soon...

 ## Using Google Kubernetes Engine